jamulussoftware/jamuluswebsite/_posts/2020-09-20-Linux-Install-Script.md

 DISTRO="Debian"
 LINVERSION="10.6"
 ```
-After that, test the installation on Debian and modify the commands so that the installation script works on Debian.
-You can share working installation scripts in this Wiki.
-The maintainer of the Jamulus Repository might add a folder in the repository `/install_scripts` for working installation scripts.
-Create a pull request for new installation scripts or create an issue with a request to add a documented and tested installation script.
+After that test the installation on Debian and modify the commands so that the installation script works on Debian.
+Please share working installation scripts in this Wiki.
+The maintainer of this repository might add a folder in this repository `/install_scripts` for working installation scripts.
+Create a pull request for new installation scripts or create an issue with a request to add a documented and tested installation script to this repository.

 ### The Installation Script
 Copy the following installation script into a file and save it to the filename `install4ubuntu18_4.sh`.
-After saving the file e.g. in your `Download` directory change to the directory (`cd`) and call the following script with `sh install4ubuntu18_4.sh`.
+After saving the file e.g. in your `Download` directory change to the directory and call the following script with `sh install4ubuntu18_4.sh`.
 ```bash
 #!/bin/sh
 # set DISTRO either to "Ubuntu", "Debian" or "Fedora"